 Who Might Not Benefit from the Advanced Course

 As much as I love the Advanced Herbal Course, there are a few instances where I might NOT recommend it.
 I think it’s important that we talk about that for a minute.
-After all, my job here on the blog is to provide you with good, solid information from several perspectives.
+After all, I try to provide good, solid information from several perspectives here on the blog.

 So, why WOULDN’T I recommend the Advanced Herbal Course?

 The Academy sometimes promotes the Advanced Herbal Course as a way for medical practitioners to gain a better understanding of herbalism, but I don’t know that I agree.
 After the first few Units, most of the course focuses on anatomy, physiology, and pathology.
 There is a little herbal info or a case study tacked on in each unit.
 The herbal history and general herbal theory from the first Units might be helpful, but after that the course would likely be review.

 If you already know the medical field well and are familiar with common allopathic protocols, in my opinion you will be much better off if you skip the course and read a few good herbal books instead.
 I would recommend Medical Herbalism by David Hoffman, and then follow up with The Earthwise Herbals vol 1 and vol 2, The Earthwise Herbal Repertory, and The Practice of Western Herbalism (all by Matthew Woods) instead.
 Those provide a very solid background in Western Herbalism.
 If you’re interested in a Traditional Chinese Medicine perspective, The Web That Has No Weaver by Ted Kaptchuk is one of the most accessible and thorough books available on TCM theory.